The purpose of these grants is to support the attendance of Genetics Society “junior scientist” members at conferences

 The scheme has two main streams: (A) to support attendance at meetings organised directly by the Genetics Society or sponsored by the Society as a Sectional Interest Group; and (B) to support attendance at non-Genetics Society meetings.

-- Scheme (A) is open to undergraduate, Masters and PhD students and to postdoctoral scientists within three years of their PhD viva.
-Scheme (B) is open to PhD students and postdoctoral scientists within three years of their PhD viva (but not undergraduate or Masters students).
-(Scientists who obtained their PhD more than three years ago are not eligible for these schemes.)
+- Scheme (A) is open to undergraduate, Masters and PhD students and to postdoctoral scientists within six years of their PhD viva.
+Scheme (B) is open to PhD students and postdoctoral scientists within six years of their PhD viva (but not undergraduate or Masters students).
+(Scientists who obtained their PhD more than six years ago are not eligible for these schemes.)